MyNameIsTrez/tiny-allocationless-json-parser-in-c/README.md

 # Tiny allocationless JSON parser in C

-This library parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in 473 lines of C, where only arrays, objects and strings are handled.
+This library parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in 473 lines of C. Only arrays, objects and strings are handled.

-I wrote this JSON parser for my tiny programming language called [grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html).
+I wrote this JSON parser for my tiny programming language called [grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html). `grug.h` its allocationless API uses the same tricks as this JSON parser.

 I was inspired by null program's [Minimalist C Libraries](https://nullprogram.com/blog/2018/06/10/) blog post, describing how C libraries never really need to allocate any memory themselves.
 The trick is to expect the user to pass `void *buffer` and `size_t buffer_capacity`: